 The Safe Housing Alliance was established to ensure that survivors of domestic and sexual violence have access to a full range of housing options.
 Remarkable work is being done by so many homeless and survivor services providers around the country.
 The challenge these organizations face today is how to provide safe housing and services to the many survivors who are in desperate need and in danger of falling through the cracks.
-NASH intends to fill this breach through collaborative efforts to help survivors rebuild their lives safely and free from violence and abuse.
+SHA intends to fill this breach through collaborative efforts to help survivors rebuild their lives safely and free from violence and abuse.

 We advance our mission by:

 Aligning systems and changing public policy to promote safe housing.